tesla-cu/website/content/authors/prakriti_sardana/_index.md

   url: "https://www.colorado.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Prakriti is a graduate student using computational fluid dynamics to study buoyant non-reacting and reacting plumes and is a part of the SERDP Wildfire Project.
+bio: Prakriti is a graduate student using computational fluid dynamics to study buoyant non-reacting and reacting plumes.
 Her research interests include computational fluid dynamics as applied to studying fire dynamics and combustion systems.

 interests:
 - Computational fluid dynamics